devnulli/EvlWatcher/README.md

 - *no-initial-fucking-around-with-scripts-or-config-files*
 - *install-and-forget*

-You can download it [here](https://github.com/devnulli/EvlWatcher/blob/master/Versions/v2/EvlWatcher-v2.1.3-setup.exe) ( v2.1.3 - September 2021 ) .
+You can download it [here](https://github.com/devnulli/EvlWatcher/raw/master/Versions/v2/EvlWatcher-v2.1.4-setup.exe) ( v2.1.4 - January 2022 ) .

 ## Also, we love issues!